oroinc/documentation/dev_guide/entities/creating_entities.rst

 How to Create Entities
 ======================

-When working with the OroPlatform, creating entities and map them to the database is not different from doing the same in a common Symfony application.
+When working with OroPlatform, creating entities and map them to the database is not different from doing the same in a common Symfony application.
 After you have created your bundle, create the entity classes you need in the bundle's ``Entity`` namespace, add all the needed properties, and add the needed mapping annotations as usual.